My Stereo System

 ![]() |

-Oscar Peterson Trio, Nigerian Marketplace (Pablo Records, South Africa), a new title I was given by someone.
+Oscar Peterson Trio, Nigerian Marketplace (Pablo Records, South Africa), a sealed album I was given by someone.
 I knew nothing about the artist yet but was willing to learn and broaden my horizons.
 On the first listen (Horror of horrors – listening on Apple Music via headphones instead of on the LP12) all I can say is, Wow!
 This is amazing music.
 The piano work done during this live recording is absolutely stellar.
 This is how jazz is supposed to sound, live and intimate.
 It reminds me somehow of Friday Night in San Francisco, with blistering pace while really just having fun enjoying the audience's participation.
 Nigerian Marketplace and Au Privave are fast and furious.
 Misty/Waltz for Debby slows down the pace considerably but the piano work is still on another level.
 Do not forget the drumming by Terry Clark, and Niels Henning Orsted-Pedersen's bass, vital for a good live performance.
 After a brief pause, Nancy picks up the pace again.
 Cakewalk follows and You Look Good to Me rounds off a great show.
-My copy is is a South Africa-pressed LP but it sounds good.
+My copy was pressed in South Africa but it sounds good.

 |